 Widespread allegations of priest sexual abuse of minors became a media focus in 2002 because of a Boston Globe expose.
 In response, the United States Conference of Catholic Bishops established rules that require church leaders to investigate and quickly address sexual abuse allegations.

 Malone and Grosz claimed to have followed those procedures.
 The attorney general’s office found they didn’t.
 Instead of referring priests to the Vatican when there were credible allegations, the Buffalo Diocese leadership allowed the priests to retire or take medical leave.
+By not reporting the abuse, the bishops abused their power and protected accused predators.

 Buffalo Diocese Under Sexual Abuse Investigation For Two Years